GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/integration-guide/index.md

 boolean ok = CustomTabsClient.bindCustomTabsService(this, mPackageNameToBind, connection);
 ```

-When targeting API level 30, in order to connect to a custom tabs service, you need to add a queries section to your Android Manifest, declaring an intent-filter that matches browsers with Custom Tabs support.
+When targeting API level 30, in order to connect to a Custom Tabs service, you need to add a queries section to your Android Manifest, declaring an intent-filter that matches browsers with Custom Tabs support.

 ```xml
 <queries>